djhmateer/hugo-quickstart/content/posts/30 longman homebrew pale ale.md

 Will add at the end of the ferment (otherwise it may be go crazy and foam up).
 For 48 hours max.
 Will use tights and a marble (steralised)

+[Ekuanot](https://bsgcraftbrewing.com/ekuanot/) - Citrus, Fruit and herb

+[Mosaic](https://bsgcraftbrewing.com/mosaic/) - Tropically pungent for IPAs, saisons.. saughter of Simcoe.. compared to an amplified Citra.

+Have got 125g in total with 75% Ekuanot
 ## Photos